Corey Anderson set to make Bellator MMA bow against Melvin Manhoef

-They say a change can be as good as a holiday and Corey Anderson says he's feeling liberated ahead of his highly anticipated Bellator bow this week.
+They say a change can be as good as a holiday and Corey Anderson says he is feeling liberated ahead of his highly anticipated Bellator bow this week.

 Anderson's decision to leave the UFC surprised some sage analysts in the world of mixed martial arts.